 The NGV International is free for permanent collection visits and genuinely holds children's attention longer than you'd expect — the scale of the building alone buys you twenty minutes.
 Melbourne Zoo in Parkville is a full day and one of the better city zoos in the Asia-Pacific.
 Under-5s ride Melbourne's public transport free, and the myki daily cap system means you won't blow the budget getting around.
 The city's tram network is stroller-navigable on the main routes; the free City Circle tram is slow but the kids love it.

-For LGBTQ+ family-specific community, PFLAG Australia has an active Melbourne presence, and the Midsumma Carnival at Alexandra Gardens in January is specifically family-friendly during the day — a genuinely joyful outdoor event where your family will be one of dozens of queer families sharing a patch of grass by the Yarra.
+For LGBTQ+ family-specific community, PFLAG Australia has an active Melbourne presence, and the Midsumma Carnival at Alexandra Gardens in January is specifically family-friendly during the day — a genuinely joyful outdoor event where your family will be one of dozens of LGBTQ+ families sharing a patch of grass by the Yarra.
 Bring snacks, arrive before noon, and accept that the kids will want to stay longer than you planned.

 What Melbourne actually costs